AbxDiscord/AbxStarterPrjLandscape/README.md

 # AbxStarterPrjLandscape

-For Discord Friend in Sykoo channel
+For Discord Friends in Sykoo channel

-Starter Project with nice lighting setup for landscape.
+(As promised) A starter project with nice lighting setup for landscape.
 Just a start project to play with settings.

 *Advice* download the "AVIONX Skybox Series Free" assets.